shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wagmi.md

 {% include "./code-snippets/auth_wagmi_use.md" %}

 That is all! :material-party-popper:

+!!! tip "Wagmi Integration Example"

+      Here is the [wagmi integration example source code](https://github.com/arcana-network/auth-wagmi-example) for your reference.

 You have successfully integrated your dApp with the Arcana Wagmi Connector.
 Users can choose and use Arcana wallet or one of the built-in wallet connectors in Wagmi and sign blockchain transactions.